OriAdkins/Java-HWX/README.md

 The user is displayed a simple screen (JDialog and Buttons) to place ships, once they are done placing ships they begin the battle.
 The first player to sink all ships wins.

+# Rules

+On the start screen, there is a rules button that takes the user to a page displaying the rules.
+The rules page may also be accessed on the label near the top of the board screen that reads "Click here to see the rules".

 # Issues

 There are a couple bugs in this program, first and foremost it is missing the ability to rotate ships horizontally.
 This is unfortunate, but ship rotation ended up being a challenge for